 Students registered with the NYU Center for Students with Disabilities must R.S.V.P. to email@example.com at least two days in advance of their scheduled testing time.

-V. Other languages: To take the Arabic exam, students should contact Professor Ahmed Ferhadi at email@example.com.
-To take the Hindi or Urdu exams, students should contact Professor Gabriela Ilieva at firstname.lastname@example.org.
+VI.
+Other languages: To take the Hindi or Urdu exams, students should contact Professor Gabriela Ilieva at firstname.lastname@example.org.
 To take the Farsi/Persian exam, students should contact Professor Mohammad Khorrami at email@example.com.
 To take the Turkish exam, students should contact Professor Sibel Erol at firstname.lastname@example.org.
 To take Gaelic (Irish), students should contact the Center for Irish and Irish-American Studies (212-998-3950).
 To be evaluated in Swahili or in Yoruba, students should contact the Department of Social and Cultural Analysis (212-992-9650).

-VI.
-For languages offered through our agreement with Columbia University, please click on "Columbia Language Exchange" to the left of the page.
+VII.
+For languages offered through our agreement with Columbia University, please click on "Columbia Language Exchange" at the top of this page.

 For results from all CAS-developed online placement exams, go HERE.
 You first need to write Academic Affairs (below) with your NetID to gain access.
 We will grant access to one or two designated persons in each department.